-Norfolk pet competes in national contest of heroic dogs
+Norfolk service dog competes in national contest of heroic dogs

 “We opened up our bedroom door, and the whole house was filled with smoke.
 If it weren’t for her, we probably wouldn’t have made it out in time,” Sorrentini told News 3.

-Sorrentini also says that Cameo motivated her to become a pet photographer.
+Sorrentini also says that Cameo motivated her to become a photographer.

 “I created an Instagram for her, and people were like, ‘You’re really good at that.’
 So, Cameo suffers from the photographer’s child syndrome, and I take pictures of her all the time.”